Files

 1. Add a Bentley MicroStation Design (V8) Reader

 Open a blank FME Workspace and add a new reader.
 In the reader dialog, type in Bentley MicroStation Design (V8), then browse to the Roads.dgn file.
 Set the Coord.
-System to UTM83-10, and then set the Workflow Options to Single Merged Feature Type.
+System to UTM83-10, then set the Workflow Options to Single Merged Feature Type.
 Since we will have many levels (road types), we want to merge them all into one feature type to make it easier to work with.
 Click on the Parameters button.

 2. Inspect Data